Austin Head and Neck Injury Lawyer

 How the Austin, Texas, Law Office of George Salinas Can Help

-The experienced attorneys at the Law Offices of George Salinas can help you with your personal injury claim in a number of ways, including by:
+The experienced attorneys at the George Salinas Injury Lawyers can help you with your personal injury claim in a number of ways, including by:

 - Negotiating with the at-fault party’s insurance company, which can help you to obtain the maximum settlement available.
 Depending on the circumstances, we may need to negotiate a settlement with your own insurance company if an uninsured or underinsured individual caused your accident.